SportsCenter Anchor, Tennis Host

-McKendry joined ESPN in 1996 as a SportsCenter anchor, shifting to ESPNEWS for the launch of that 24-hour sports news network.
-She returned to SportsCenter later that year, co-hosting its weekend morning and weekday 6 p.m. editions.
+McKendry first anchored SportsCenter in 1996, shifting to ESPNEWS for the launch of the 24-hour sports news network.
+She returned to SportsCenter later that year, co-hosting the weekend morning and weekday 6 p.m. editions.

 Additionally, McKendry has served as co-host of ESPN’s coverage of the Winter X Games and late-night host for the X Games in 1997 and 1998.
 She was the sideline reporter for ESPN, ESPN2 and ABC Sports’ telecasts of the 1999 FIFA Women’s World Cup, and has hosted the ESPN’s coverage of the National Spelling Bee.
 McKendry also served as a columnist on ESPN.com‘s “Page Two” In 2001 and 2002.